Get insider access

 Sony ZV-1

 The Sony RX100 VII and the Sony ZV-1 are very similar compact cameras.
-They share a similar 20MP 1-inch sensor, use the same battery, and both have fantastic autofocus systems, as well as being similar in size and weight.
-That said, the ZV-1 is geared more specifically to vloggers, with a fully articulated screen, specialized focus modes, and small hand bump that makes it easier to hold securely when the camera's facing you.
-The RX100 VII, on the other hand, has a small pop-up viewfinder, tilting screen, and a built-in flash.
+They share a similar 20MP 1-inch sensor, use the same battery, have fantastic autofocus systems, and are similar in size and weight.
+That said, the ZV-1 is geared more specifically toward vloggers, with a fully articulated screen, specialized focus modes, and a small hand bump that makes it easier to hold securely when the camera's facing you.
+The RX100 VII, on the other hand, has a small pop-up viewfinder, a tilting screen, and a built-in flash.
 Its built-in lens also has a longer focal length range, giving it a bit more versatility.
 Otherwise, the two cameras perform very similarly.

 Leica D-Lux 7